junwonlee5/SoftSysCuteDolphin/reports/report.md

 ### DTFT Function
 The other lower bound goal was to create a DTFT function that took a float array x[] and outputted float complex array, where the row consisted of float complex elements.
 This was relatively a straight forward operation, where you implement the equation in this code snippet.
+(For more info about DTFT, please look at the resources posted below.)
 ```C
 for (n=0; n < dlen; n++) {
   real = 0;